A timeless love solves a very cold case.

 The original idea came to me when I visited the Tollkeeper’s Cottage museum located on the north-east corner of Davenport Road and Bathurst Street in Toronto, Canada.
 I would write an historical set in the museum.
 Other ideas seduced me away and Historical lay dormant.
 Then I attended a workshop at my local chapter of the RWA on the craft of multiple timelines.
-Historical met Time Travel met in the dark of my mind and Tollkeeper’s Daughter was born.
+Historical met Time Travel in the secret passages of my mind and Tollkeeper’s Daughter was born.

 Tollkeeper’s Daughter was previously released as Tollkeeper’s Legacy in the Villainous Vacations anthology.